reflectoring/reflectoring.github.io/content/blog/2024/2024-02-13-apache-http-client-async-apis.md

 Pipelining can also improve performance by packing multiple HTTP requests into a single TCP message.
 This can help to reduce the overhead of the connection and improve the overall speed of the transfer.
 However, this technique is not widely used, as it can be challenging to implement correctly and may lead to compatibility issues with some servers.

-Now let's understand how to pipeline requests using Apache HTTP client.
+Now let's understand how to pipeline requests using Apache HttpClient.
 ```java
 public class PipelinedHttpResponseCallback
   implements FutureCallback<SimpleHttpResponse> {